A simple guide for startups to determine marketing budget

 The greatest catch-22 many young companies face in growing and marketing their business is this: you need to grow your brand to make money, but have zero money.
 For more established brands, you may want to experiment with newer marketing, like content marketing or native ads.
 So where does the money go?
 How can you determine a marketing budget?
 What’s the return on investment?
 Well, here’s a handy guide and quick reference to do just that.

 Let’s assume that the best way to determine your marketing budget is a percentage of the company’s projected or established gross revenue.
 It is often recommended that companies that have been in business for one to five years should allocate 12–20 percent of their gross revenue or projected revenue on marketing for the year.
-Whereas established companies would allocate one to 10 percent on marketing from sales revenue, a startup should spend more money because it has to create buzz and market share as well as build industry connections.
+Whereas established companies should allocate six to 12 percent on marketing from sales revenue, a startup should spend more money because it has to create buzz and market share as well as build industry connections.

 Now that you have a rough percentage of your money needed to set aside, it’s time to break down that projected amount into categories for your marketing.
 Production costs (like art, design, talent), technology costs ,and paid advertising and content marketing all need to be considered in your budget.
 For startups or brands looking to change things up, these are the essential factors (and general costs) you need to account for in your budget.
 Of course, many of these essential costs depend upon your budget, goals, staff and industry, so take this advice with a grain of salt.